ericvangeem/ams-dispatcher-docker/README.md

 ### Setup

-Modify your `/etc/hosts` file to add the following entries:
+1. Modify your `/etc/hosts` file to add the following entries:
 ```
 127.0.0.1 aem-publish.local
 127.0.0.1 aem-author.local
 ```

+2. Add the provided `Dockerfile` and `envvars` files to your project's `dispatcher/src` folder

 ### Build